OSHWL/candidates/robo-manuf/README.md

+#*robo-manuf*: Robotics and manufacturing techniques

 this is also one of OSHWL's big categories that were not easy to define. it has two sub-categories:

 - robotics
 - manufacturing techniques

-even though they are clearly different concepts, those were grouped because many OSHW projects tend to qualify for both (achieve the latter through the first).
+even though they are clearly different concepts, those were grouped because many OSHW projects tend to qualify for both (achieve the latter through the first, like the iconic "3D printing": see /manuf/additive).

-in case you haven't realized yet, this is where the iconic "3D printing" fits in (see /manuf/additive).

-*******

 potentially relevant projects/URLs: